Pepsi pull offensive Kendall Jenner ad after global outrage

 "We are pulling the content and halting any further rollout.
 We also apologise for putting Kendall Jenner in this position."

-The advert was widely criticised for appearing to trivialise demonstrations aimed at tackling social justice causes.
-It was also said to be insensitive due to its apparent mirroring of a picture from a Black Lives Matters protest.
+The advert was widely criticised for appearing to trivialise demonstrations aimed at tackling social justice causes, suggesting that protestors and police would get along better if the former were kinder and being insensitive with regard to the Black Lives Matter movement.

-Jenner, a high-profile member of the celebrity Kardashian family, is shown in the advert stepping away from a modeling shoot to join a crowd of young protesters.
+Jenner, a high-profile member of the celebrity Kardashian family, is shown in the advert stepping away from a modeling shoot to join a crowd of young, diverse protesters.

-The protesters cheer after she hands a can of Pepsi to a police officer, who takes a sip.
+The protesters cheer after she hands a can of Pepsi to a police officer, who takes a sip and smiles at his colleague.

+Among those mocking the advert was Bernice King, who tweeted a photo of her father, civil rights leader Martin Luther King Jr, being confronted by a police officer at a protest march.

+"If only Daddy would have known about the power of Pepsi," the tweet said.

 - More about: